Since 2013, RET has directly supported 69,511 participants and indirectly benefitted 347,555 refugees and host members through 13 projects.

 The primary areas of intervention: Education, Youth self-reliance, Protection (prevention of early marriage) Peace, stability & transition.

-Since the outbreak of the Syrian crisis in 2011, around 1.5 million displaced persons are believed to have crossed the border into Lebanon, formerly home to around 4.5 million people.
+Since the outbreak of the Syrian crisis in 2011, around one and a half million displaced persons are believed to have crossed the border into Lebanon, formerly home to around four and a half million people.

 This massive and rapid influx of Syrian refugees into an already vulnerable state has negatively impacted life in Lebanon on different levels.
 A declining economy, the exhaustion of social services, a political vacuum, a decrease in security as well as a deteriorating quality of life for the displaced Syrians themselves are just a few of the examples of the changes in that country.